Best Bluetooth BBQ Thermometers

 The Inkbird Bluetooth BBQ thermometer has many of the features that some of the more expensive thermometers have at under half the price.
 It has the usual free app to accompany it.
 This is surprisingly good, it’s clear and easy to use.
 It also has many presets that can be customized, timers and temperature alarms.
 The range is said to be 150 ft, but again this isn’t the case in reality.
-You’re realistically looking at an absolute maximum of about 50 ft.
+You’re realistically looking at a maximum of about 50 – 100 ft.
 This range is only possible if you’re aiming the transmitter directly at your phone with a direct line of sight.
-So it’s a bit awkward to get the maximum range, but it’s manageable.
+So it’s a bit awkward to get that range, but it’s manageable.
 The signal holds fairly well considering the price of the thermometer.
 It held up just as well as the Maverick ET-735, which is over double the price.
-Overall, the Bluetooth and app side of this product is decent, it could be better, but it could also be much worse.
+Overall, the Bluetooth and app side of this product is decent, it could be better if I’m being picky, but it could also be much worse.

 With the transmitter, you get two temperature probes included with a maximum of two being supported.
 These aren’t as durable as others we’ve tried and are not water proof, so you’ll have to be careful when washing them.
 They are fairly accurate though and work just as advertised.
 The transmitter is small, light and looks good.
 It’s easy to use and to set up and is even covered by a 12 month warranty.

 Whilst this isn’t the highest of quality and there are some problems with the Bluetooth connectivity, the Inkbird is a very good value thermometer with some great features and accurate probes.
 If you’re not looking to spend much and only need two probes then we see no reason not to buy the Inkbird over the other thermometers we’ve tried.
 It’s a great little package and a very reasonable price.